The Chart for Oil States International Inc. (OIS) Is Flashing Mixed Signals

 JP Morgan gave a rating of “Neutral” to OIS, setting the target price at $11 in the report published on February 21st of the previous year.

-During the last 5 trading sessions, OIS fell by -5.33%, which changed the moving average for the period of 200-days by +0.63% in comparison to the 20-day moving average, which settled at $6.72.
-In addition, Oil States International Inc. saw 27.29% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OIS rose by +5.47%, which changed the moving average for the period of 200-days by +0.61% in comparison to the 20-day moving average, which settled at $6.64.
+In addition, Oil States International Inc. saw 30.68% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading